-If a person learns that he/she is the subject of a warrant, it is critical that the person contact a California criminal defense attorney.
+If you learn you are the subject of a warrant, it is critical to contact a California criminal defense attorney.

 How can I find out if I have an active warrant in California?

-There are three main ways in which a person can search to find out if he/she is subject to a warrant.
-The first applies when the person knows what California county may have issued the warrant.
-In this case, the person can visit that county sheriff’s office website or the superior court’s website for that county and run a warrant search.
+There are three main ways you can search to find out if you are subject to a warrant.
+The first applies when you know what California county may have issued the warrant.
+In this case, you can visit that county sheriff’s office website or the superior court’s website for that county and run a warrant search.

-For example, in Orange County, a person can search the Orange County Sheriff’s Department website.
+For example, in Orange County, you can search the Orange County Sheriff’s Department website.

 You can also use the California Arrests website, which will indicate if a warrant was issued by a given county.

-- if a person suspects a warrant is active in Los Angeles County, he/she can search here, and
+- if you suspect a warrant is active in Los Angeles County, you can search here, and

-- if a person suspects a warrant is active in San Diego County, he/she can search here.
+- if you suspect a warrant is active in San Diego County, you can search here.

 The second way to find out information about a warrant is to search the appropriate Superior Court of California’s website and run a warrant search.
-Here, a person will most likely have to enter the following information:
+Here, you will most likely have to enter the following information:

 - your full name,